eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

   Explore the goal, benefits and basic concepts of Eclipse _Velocitas™_
 ---

-The Eclipse _Velocitas™_ provides an end-to-end, scalable and modular development toolchain to create containerized in-vehicle applications (_Vehicle Apps_) that offers a comfortable, fast and efficient development experience to increase the speed of a development team.
+Eclipse _Velocitas™_ provides an end-to-end, scalable and modular development tool chain to create containerized in-vehicle applications (_Vehicle Apps_), offering a comfortable, fast and efficient development experience to increase the speed of a development team.

 <img src="dev_ops_cycle.png" >

-## What offers Velocitas?
+## What does Velocitas offer?

 - Predefined CI/CD workflows that build (for multi architectures), test, document and deploy a Vehicle App help saving setup time
 - DevContainer helps to install everything to start the local development immediately in Microsoft Visual Studio Code